 With full control of exposure, white balance and focus, as well as shutter and ISO priority modes, it's about as close to a DSLR as you're going to get from something that makes phone calls and fits in your pocket.

-Even the interface looks like what you'd find on a high-end camera, and it's not difficult to justify the $3.99 price tag.
-Just like a high-end camera, it'll take a little time to learn how to make the most of the app's features – but when you do, expect a noticeable improvement in your photos.
+Even the interface looks like what you'd find on a high-end camera, and it's not difficult to justify the relatively inexpensive price tag.
+Just like a high-end camera, it'll take a little time to learn how to make the most of the app's features—but when you do, expect a noticeable improvement in your photos.

-Another high-end camera app, Pro Camera has a long pedigree.
+Another high-end camera app, Pro Camera has a decade-long pedigree.
 It's always attracted photographers looking to get the most of their iPhone camera, and the latest version is no exception.

-Rather than focusing on semi-professional users, Camera+ ($2.99) is aimed more at those who just want a better photo with a minimum of fuss – and unlike many other apps in this space, it actually achieves it.
+Rather than focusing on semi-professional users, Camera+Legacy is aimed more at those who just want a better photo with a minimum of fuss—and unlike many other apps in this space, it actually achieves it.

-With useful features like stability control, flash fill and separate exposure and focus management, the app improves the quality of the initial photo before trying to enhance it automatically or manually.
+With useful features such as stability control, flash fill, and separate exposure and focus management, the app improves the quality of the initial photo before trying to enhance it automatically or manually.